-Being grateful for what you have pushes your energy drainers out of your mind.
-“I am tired” – is a common expression we use to express a state where our mind refuses to fight any further to stay active and alert.
+Being grateful for what you are and what you have pushes your energy drainers out of your mind.
+“I am tired” – is a common expression we use to express a state, where our mind refuses to fight any further to stay active and alert.
 Our body has enough energy to illuminate a whole city! – it’s hard to believe a single bulb, like yourself, may be able to use all that energy.
-Truth is by declaring “I am tired!” you call for action and ask your body to slow down because you want to save energy.
+Truth is by declaring “I am tired!” you call for action and ask your body to slow down.

 Gratitude is your “solar panel”!
-Point it towards what you have and show gratitude towards the things that fill your life, your batteries will start recharging and you’ll fill with liveness.
-At any given moment you can see around you and inside yourself something to be grateful for no matter how grey the moment you’re living looks like.
+Point it towards what you are and have and show gratitude towards the things that fill your life, your batteries will start recharging and you’ll fill with liveness.
+At any given moment you can see around you and inside yourself something to be grateful for, no matter how grey the moment you’re living looks like.

 Just think how lucky we are – you’re reading this off the internet!
 Obviously, you have a computer or a smartphone.
 There are people in this world that must walk for miles to get clean water and if you say I’m not them! or it‘s not my fault! these are the exact reasons for which you have to be grateful.